 Some background: Geographically, the Dominican Republic shares the island of Hispaniola with the independent nation of Haiti.
 While two very independent nations today, the history of the island is far less clear-cut.
 The first European settlement of the New World was established on Hispaniola after Christopher Columbus landed in what is today’s Dominican Republic.

 Santo Domingo is the landing site of Columbus as well as the original colonial center ruled by Columbus’s brother Diego.
 The Museo Alc·zar de Colon is a fantastically restored museum within Diegoís original home.
 The French were “granted” the western third of the island now known as Haiti.

 Dominican history dates back earlier than most of the Caribbean islands, possibly to 2600 BCE.
 Since then, several waves of Antillean people have come and gone until the Spanish conquest in 1492.
 Indigenous culture can still be observed in the very remote central mountain ranges of the island, but the populations are sparse.
 Santo Domingo and the second largest city of Santiago offer several museums, festivals and art exhibits dedicated to the history of the island as a whole.

 From Dancing to Diving in the Dominican Republic

 There are also several options for nightlife.
-Upbeat bars serve tropical drinks that heavy on the alcohol .and festooned out discos play an eclectic mix of beats and rhythms.
-The exotic dance known as Meringue also originated in the Dominican Republic and many hotels and clubs offer on the spot lessons for beginners through advanced.
+Upbeat bars serve tropical drinks that are heavy on alcohol .and festooned-out discos play an eclectic mix of beats and rhythms.
+The exotic dance is known as Meringue also originated in the Dominican Republic and many hotels and clubs offer on-the-spot lessons for beginners through advanced.

 The Dominican Republic lies just west of Puerto Rico and east of Jamaica.
 Although the other Caribbean island nations may be more than a boat ride away, they are readily accessible by air.
 Get to the tropical Caribbean this season.